Safeguarding Governance

 Introduction

-The NSPCC list the following as the most recent statutory legislation and guidance that make up the legal framework of the children protection system in England:
+This is a list of the most recent statutory legislation and guidance that make up the legal framework of the Children and Young People protection system in England:

 Guidance